Stalloevan/Dolphin-Taildrop-Plugin/README.md

-# Taildrop Plugin - Dolphin File Explorer Fork
+# Taildrop Plugin - Dolphin File Explorer

 This bash script is designed to facilitate file transfers over the [Tailscale](https://tailscale.com/) network on Linux/KDE/Dolphin.
 It leverages Tailscale's features to interactively choose a device from the network and securely transfer files to that chosen device via the Taildrop service.

 ## Prerequisites

+- [KDE Plasma](https://kde.org/plasma-desktop/) installed and configured on your system.
 - [Tailscale](https://tailscale.com/download/linux) installed and configured on your system.
-- [KDE Plasma](https://kde.org/plasma-desktop/) installed and configured on your system.

 ## Usage
 `curl -fsSL https://raw.githubusercontent.com/error-try-again/KDE-Dolphin-TailDrop-Plugin/main/install.sh | bash`